canonical/discourse-gatekeeper/README.md

   publish a new version of the charm and documentation.
 * Add the action in dry run mode on publishes to `edge` to see what changes to the documentation will be made once you publish to `stable`.

+## Discourse Documentation Edits

+To ensure that contributions to the documentation on discourse are not overridden, the action compares the content that was last pushed to discourse with the current documentation on discourse and any proposed changes.
+If there are changes both on discourse and in the repository, the action will attempt to merge the content using essentially `git merge`.
+If that fails, the action will prompt you to resolve those conflicts by editing the documentation on discourse and on the repository.
+Be sure to explain the reasoning for the changes on discourse.

+Note that `git merge` will not make any changes on your branch.
+The content that was last pushed to discourse is determined by getting the content from a given file from the default branch of the repository.
+A different branch can be configured using the `base_branch` input.